Ali Witt, Macy Geyer and Gaia Gbola set to join the Flames for the 2015 season

 On October 15, 2008, Schumacher-Cawley was inducted into the prestigious Chicagoland Sports Hall of Fame for her contributions to the sport of volleyball as an athlete and a coach.
 She was inducted in a class that featured the likes of Pro Football Hall of Famers Dick Butkus, Gale Sayers and Marv Levy, Chicago Cubs great Andre Dawson and Chicago Mayor Richard M. Daley.

 Schumacher-Cawley was married on May 26, 2007 to Mike Cawley of Pittsburgh.
-In the spring of 2010, the couple welcomed a new addition with the birth of daughter Stella.
-In June 2011 another daughter, Nora, was born.
+The couple has three daughters named Stella (4), Nora (3) and Shea (born June 2014).
 The family resides in Chicago.